eschnett/MPItrampoline/README.md

 cmake --build build
 cmake --install build
 ```
-but nothing is every simple on an HPC system.
+but nothing is ever simple on an HPC system.
 It might be necessary to
 load certain modules, or to specify more cmake MPI configuration
 options.